ctrbl/fastMRI/README.md

 ## Objective

-To explore whether emphasizing the central pixels in the reconstructed image improves the reconstruction quality and SSIM (Structural Similarity Index Measure) by modifying the loss function during training:
+To explore whether targeted weighting loss function and architectural modifications improve the reconstruction quality measured by MSE, NMSE, PSNR, and SSIM scores by implementing these 3 models:
-- Build a baseline U-Net model (Model 1)
+1. Baseline U-Net model
-- Modify the baseline model's loss function to upweight L1 loss in central image regions during training (Model 2)
+2. Baseline U-Net with center-weighted L1 loss function during training
-- Build an Attention U-Net model (Model 3)
+3. Attention U-Net with center-weighted L1 loss function during training

-- Compare reconstruction quality (SSIM and MSE) of these 3 models
+Due to hidden ground-truth reconstruction images in the test set for the 2020 fastMRI challenge, we will use the untouched portion of the validation/held-out set as the surrogate test set for model evaluation.
+Note that we used a fixed seed to sample training and validation sets by volume.

 ## Folder Structure
 ```